Home equity loans and HELOC loans provide you with cash using the equity you have built up in your home.

-This means that if your current first lien mortgage is at 80 percent of the home value you may not qualify.
-However, if you only owe 60 percent of the value of your home on your current first lien.
-You may be able to borrow another 20 percent of the value through a home equity loan.
+This means that if your current first lien mortgage is at 80 percent of the home value, you may not qualify.
+However, if you only owe 60 percent of your home’s value on your current first lien.
+You may be able to borrow another 20 percent of the cost through a home equity loan.

 What is a HELOC?

-HELOC stands for home equity line of credit.
-A HELOC works like a credit card where you have an account where you can withdraw funds from an account on an as needed basis.
-One of the benefits of HELOC over a home-equity loan is that you are only charged interest on the money you borrow.
-Where as a home equity loan you are given a lump sum of money and charged interest on all of it.
+Whereas a home equity loan, you are given a lump sum of money and charged interest on all of it.
 You cannot borrow more than the credit limit and will have to repay the loan in monthly installments.

 How Much Home Equity You Need